-• What are the processes that change albedo, composition, or other thermophysical properties of the volatile ices?
+What are the processes that change albedo, composition, or other thermophysical properties of the volatile ices?
 What drives the strong contrasts in color on Pluto's surface?
 Albedo sets up a positive feedback, particularly in the diurnal climate zone, but, except for Sputnik Planitia, it is unclear how this is triggered.
 Albedo could be a function of age if ices are processed by UV and energetic particles, or if ices are contaminated by sedimenting haze particles-all of which are also affected by the atmospheric conditions, so there could be complex feedbacks.
 Thin (seasonal) deposits may allow the albedo of the underlying material to control the energy balance.
 The N2 grain size depends on the deposition rate, and the effect of "solar gardening" can increase porosity (and thermal inertia) at depth and decrease it at the upper-most layer.

-One approach to addressing these questions is to improve future models to account for additional 1780 processes: the alteration of albedo and other surface properties; the interaction of CH4 and N2; the CH4 cycle over astronomical timescales.
+One approach to addressing these questions is to improve future models to account for additional processes: the alteration of albedo and other surface properties; the interaction of CH4 and N2; the CH4 cycle over astronomical timescales.
 With higher fidelity comes increased complexity, as many elements of these processes remain unknown or not well constrained.
 In order to further understand the processes at play on Pluto (and on many other KBOs), observations, modeling and experiments will need to be combined.
 Experiments on ice mixtures are needed, to test the predictions of Tan & Kargel (2018), and to study the behavior of N2, CO, and CH4 in disequilibrium.
 We only have atmospheric data over a tenth of Pluto's year, during which time we observed a tripling of the surface pressure.
-Ground based observations of pressure (stellar occultations), atmospheric and surface composition (spectroscopy), and surface albedo (visible imagery) are needed at least every few Earth years in order to further constrain the models.
+Ground based observations of pressure (stellar occultations), surface temperature (thermal radiometry), atmospheric and surface 1900 composition (spectroscopy), and surface albedo (visible imagery) are needed at least every few Earth years in order to further constrain the models.
 Our current puzzlement would serve well in the design of any future mission to Pluto.
-As the breakthrough observations of the 1980's and 1990's allowed us to take the first steps toward understanding Pluto's 1790 volatiles, and New Horizons gave Pluto science one giant leap, the combination of new modeling, lab work, observations, and perhaps a return to Pluto will lift us to new heights.
+While our understanding of Pluto's volatile cycles has considerably increased thanks to the New Horizons observations, the flyby of Pluto in 2015 only provided a snapshot in time of Pluto's dynamic and evolving surface and atmosphere, only 40% of the total surface was imaged, and the atmosphere was probed at only a few distinct locations.
+An orbiter mission is needed to continue to explore and understand Pluto, and in particular how its surface and atmosphere evolve with time and are shaped by complex volatile transport processes.
+As the breakthrough observations of the 1980's and 1990's allowed us to take the first steps toward understanding Pluto's volatiles, and New Horizons gave Pluto science one giant leap, the combination of new modeling, lab work, observations, and a possible return to

+1910 Pluto will lift us to new heights.